cstrawberry/predictive-universe/docs/paper/appendices/appendix_w_alphabet_identities.md

 ## W.0 Notation and setup

-This appendix derives general, robust identities and bounds relating emergent gauge couplings to the information-theoretic invariants of the MPU’s predictive cycle.
+This appendix derives general, robust identities and bounds relating emergent gauge couplings to the information-theoretic invariants of the MPU's predictive cycle.
 This formalism provides stringent internal consistency checks for the PU framework.
-In **Appendix Z**, these principles are applied to a first-principles derivation of the MPU's QFI spectrum, culminating in a parameter-free calculation of the fine-structure constant at the PCE-Attractor.
+In **Appendix Z**, these principles are applied to a first-principles derivation of the MPU's QFI spectrum, culminating in a parameter-free calculation of the Thomson-limit fine-structure constant $\alpha^{-1} ≈ 137.036$ at the PCE-Attractor.

 * **Alphabet size:** $d_0\in{2,3,\dots}$.
 PU uses $d_0=8$.
 * **One‑cycle deformation variable:** $u=g^2\ge 0$ (Heaviside–Lorentz units).